We support rural and urban forests and promote knowledge and understanding of the value of trees for present and future generations.

 The non-profit organization, Charlottesville Area Tree Stewards (CATS), grew out of the Virginia Cooperative Extension (VCE) tree steward training classes of 2003 and 2004.
 VCE agent, Peter Warren, administered these two classes, with Adam Downing, VCE Forestry Agent.
 Following the end of the 2004 class, no other classes were offered and tree steward projects and activities were at a minimum.

-In 2007, Jacki Vawter approached Peter to inquire about putting a class together, administered by graduates of the previous two classes.
-He provided the rosters of the two classes and encouraged Vawter to proceed.
+In 2007, Jacki Vawter approached Peter Warren to inquire about putting a class together, administered by graduates of the previous two classes.
+He provided contact details for past graduates and encouraged Vawter to proceed.
+Upon contacting every tree steward, six others were willing to meet and develop a tree steward community in this area.
+Along with Jackie Vawter, the other tree stewards were:

-During 2007, the seven discussed what was needed to create a training class for tree stewards.
-We met with Virginia Department of Forestry (VDoF) Paul Revell, who was especially helpful.
-Paul offered the classroom of the VDoF for our training and provided contact information for possible presenters and existing tree steward groups in Virginia.
+During 2007, the seven worked to create a training class for new tree stewards.
+They met with Virginia Department of Forestry (VDoF) Paul Revell, who offered the classroom of the VDoF for our training and provided contact information for possible presenters and existing tree steward groups in Virginia.
 We visited the Lynchburg Tree Stewards for a day.
 They were welcoming, gave us tools and materials, and showed us their projects.
 Although small in membership, they were enthusiastic and eagerly answered our questions.

-The class limit was 30 and 30 people enrolled.
+The 2008 CATS training class had 30 people enrolled.
 Fourteen of the 30 enrollees were master gardeners.
-Many of those in this initial training class became dedicated and active tree stewards, contributing to the leadership of the organization.
-They continue to be active with CATS—Sallie Brown, Rosemary Connelly, Dan Fowley, Jay Gillenwater, Marjie Giuliano, Jane Ann and Gil Griffis, Maud Henne, Jack O’Leary, Pat and Steve Schnatterly, and Elena Speidel.
+Many of the 2008 training class graduates became dedicated and active tree stewards, contributing to the leadership of the organization.

 Development of CATS as an Organization

 Following the training class of 2008, a few students from the class and the original seven “founding members” were interested in developing a tree steward organization.
-A Steering Committee was led by Jack Hardgrove, a 2008 class trainee, who had experience in organizational development.
-A mission statement, goals and officers with terms and responsibilities were identified.
-We chose to structure our organization with three basic committees—Projects, Communication, and Education.
+A Steering Committee was led by Jack Hardgrove, a 2008 class trainee, to create a mission statement, goals, and officers with terms and responsibilities.
+We elected to structure our organization with three basic committees—Projects, Communication, and Education.
 We determined that 25 would be the number of yearly volunteer hours to achieve “certification” as a tree steward, and membership criteria would be open to anyone successfully completing the tree steward training.

 The CATS Organizational Document was approved by the assembled members at a meeting in July of 2008.
 It was revised a number of times in 2008 to 2010 and became the basis for the CATS Bylaws, approved by the membership in December 2013.